Skip to content

 The student submits the suggested names of members for the doctoral committee (the appropriate form is obtained from the Program Coordinator) to the BMS Executive Committee along with a) a brief description of the role of each person on the committee, b) the rationale for including each proposed member, c) the departmental and graduate program affiliations of each member, and d) other pertinent information that will assist members of the BMS Executive Committee in evaluating the composition of the committee.
 All doctoral committees must be approved by the BMS Executive Committee and reviewed periodically to ensure its members continue to qualify for service in their designated roles.

-The doctoral committee must meet at least once a year in Years 2 and 3, and twice a year in Year 4 and beyond.
+The doctoral committee must meet at least once a year in Years 2 and 3 (twice annually is recommended), and twice annually in Year 4 and beyond.
 Required paperwork from this meeting (see Appendix A Graduate Student Progress – Annual Review Form), including the Student Summary signed by each committee member, must be filed with the BMS Graduate Program Office.

 Responsibilities of the Doctoral Committee